National Tutoring Programme: Routes

+Academic mentors were tutors specifically recruited by the NTP's partner, Cognition Education.
+Tutors employed through the Tuition Partners route must be recruited through approved partners.
+In the academic year 2023-24, these partners were approved by Tribal Group.
+Finally, the school-led tutoring route allowed schools to employ new staff directly or engage current members of staff using the funding.

 Costs

 An investigation by The Observer found that providers are charging the government much more than was being paid to the tutors.
 One such provider was being paid up to £84 per hour, while its least experienced tutoring jobs were advertised at £15 per hour.
-Another provider pays tutors between 20 and 30 pounds per hour of tuition, while charging 80 per hour.
-The NTP defended the sums paid to providers, saying that the money not paid to tutors funds training, quality assurance, technology, and administration.
-The leader of the Association of School and College Leaders said that the way the money is being distributed "may decrease its effectiveness", and that it would be better to give the money directly to schools and colleges.
+Another provider paid tutors between £20 and £30 per hour of tuition, while charging £80 per hour.
+The NTP defended the sums paid to providers, saying that the money not paid to tutors funded training, quality assurance, technology, and administration.
+The leader of the Association of School and College Leaders said that the way the money was being distributed "may decrease its effectiveness", and that it would be better to give the money directly to schools and colleges.
 Richard Adams, education editor of The Guardian, has argued that the scheme would be more effective if the schools received the money directly.

 Use of children as tutors

 It was revealed in March 2021 that one of the providers, Third Space Learning (TSL), used Sri Lankan undergraduates as tutors, whose minimum age requirement was 17.
-TSL is one of the most-used providers in the scheme, providing tuition to 800 schools.
+TSL was one of the most-used providers in the scheme, providing tuition to 800 schools.
 TSL had claimed that its tutors were all STEM graduates, but its recruitment process required applicants to be "skilled in maths and English" and to pass an online test.
 Their tutors were paid an average of £3.07 an hour (a minimum of £1.57 per hour).

-In response to the revelations, TSL suspended the use of tutors under 17 and the Department of Education pledged to review the use of overseas tutors.
+In response to the revelations, Third Space Learning clarified that all tutors were graduates or undergraduates, with credentials required as part of the recruitment process.
+The average age of Third Space Learning tutors was 24.
+Three out of 1,000 tutors were 17 year old undergraduates who were taken off the programme.
+They also clarified that the minimum payment of £1.57 was for sessions which were unattended or cancelled and average pay for tutors was 2.5 times the local graduate salary, or 15 times minimum wage.

 Mary Bousted, joint general secretary of the National Education Union, said: